-Attendance of MS students in their first three semesters = 100%.
+Attendance of MS students in their first three semesters = 100%\.

-Attendance of PhD students in their first five semesters = 100%.
+Attendance of PhD students in their first five semesters = 100%\.

-- Students who miss a seminar are required to attend a thesis or dissertation defense or other technical seminar authorized by the program director.
+\ Students who miss a seminar are required to attend a thesis or dissertation defense or other technical seminar authorized by the MSEN 5611/6611 course instructor (Dr. Morgan Ware).